raystack/meteor/docs/docs/concepts/sink.md

 # Sink

 `sinks` are used to define the medium of consuming the metadata being extracted.
-You need to specify **atleast one** sink or can specify multiple sinks in a recipe, this will prevent you from having to create duplicate recipes for the same job.
-The given examples shows you its correct usage if your sink is `http` and `kafka`.
+You need to specify **at least one** sink or can specify multiple sinks in a recipe, this will prevent you from having to create duplicate recipes for the same job.
+The given examples show you its correct usage if your sink is `http` and `kafka`.

 ## Writing `sinks` part of your recipe